Greenhouse Gas Emissions

 In addition, the Government of PEI released a Climate Adaptation Plan in the Fall of 2023 which outlines a series of action items intended to help prepare for and lessen the impacts of climate change on Island residents.

-Review the Minister’s Annual Report on Climate Change Risks and Progress Toward Targets for more information on the Government of PEI’s Climate Action efforts.
+Review the Minister’s Annual Report on Climate Change Risks and Progress Toward Targets for more information on whole-of-Government of PEI’s climate actions.

 What does a tonne of CO2 look like?